 This is the same mentality – incremental and internally focused, intent on optimising each and every task in our organisations – that we’ve used to apply technology to business.
 Departmental applications were first deployed to automate small repetitive tasks, such as tracking stock levels or calculating payrolls.
 Then we looked at the interactions between these tasks, giving birth to enterprise software in the process.
 Business Process Management (BPM) is the pinnacle of our more recent efforts – pulling in everything from our customers through to suppliers to create optimal straight through processes for our organisation to rely on.

-The problem, as I’ve pointed out before, is that:
+The problem, as I’ve pointed out before2)Business is not a programming challenge @ PEG, is that:

 Programming is the automation of the known.
 Business processes, however, are the management and anticipation of the unknown.